RhetTbull/photokit/README.md

 ## See Also

 - [osxphotos](https://github.com/RhetTbull/osxphotos): Python app to export pictures and associated metadata from Apple Photos on macOS.
 Also includes a package to provide programmatic access to the Photos library, pictures, and metadata.
-- [PhotoScript](https://github.com/RhetTbull/PhotoScript): Automate Apple / MacOS Photos app with python.
-Wraps AppleScript calls in python to allow automation of Photos from python code.
+- [PhotoScript](https://github.com/RhetTbull/PhotoScript): Automate macOS Apple Photos app with python.
+Wraps AppleScript calls in Python to allow automation of Photos from Python code.

 ## License